 * appropriate for classroom use.

-It’s possible that a few of these sites began in 2013, but, if so, I’m including them in this list because they were “new to me” in 2014.
+It’s possible that a few of these sites began earlier than this year, but, if so, I’m including them in this list because they were “new to me” in 2017.

 You might want to visit previous editions, as well as The “All-Time” Best Web 2.0 Applications For Education; The “All-Time” Best Ways To Create Online Content Easily & Quickly and The “All-Time” Best 2.0 Tools For Beginning English Language Learners.

 The Best Web 2.0 Applications For Education In 2013